 This is not a "sin" committed by either typographers or coders and blaming the poor old sans-serif font merely makes it the victim in all of this.
 It's a misplaced sentiment as we simply have similar looking characters in different alphabets.
 Is it any wonder that people are bad at reading and understanding even the domain part of the URL then making decisions based on that which affect their security and privacy?

-What if we took a different tack?
+What if we took a different tact?
 I mean what if we somehow made it much clearer to people the actual URL they're on in a way that isn't ambiguous due to the characters used in the address?
 Be more "user-centric", as it were:

 Empathy and user-centred design.
 Design for the users we have, not the users we want.
 Centre their experience, not ours.
 Create lots of feedback loops, and use them intelligently.
 Oh, and no sneering at people who have niche needs, or prefer unusual approaches.
 The end.— Emma (@Browwwn) October 25, 2020